When Antonio Inoki retired The Great Antonio from wrestling on December 9th, 1977, it almost cost the famed eccentric strongman his life.

 Many fans seem unaware that this match was not a one-time deal.
 Three weeks prior, to build heat for the December 8th confrontation, The Great Antonio, during this tour, had been booked to win many three-on-one and five-on-one handicap matches.

 Inoki even lost to Antonio by getting disqualified on November 29th, 1977, in Hiroshima, Japan.
 The stage was set for the blow-off match, also called a rubber match, on December 8th, 1977.

 Antonio Inoki vs. The Great Antonio

-At 4 minutes and 30 seconds into the match, Great Antonio began clubbing Inoki’s back, but maybe because of his sloppiness, he started landing repeated stiff blows to Inoki’s neck instead.
-This was when Inoki seemed to have had enough and went on the offensive against the hapless Great Antonio.
+At 4 minutes and 30 seconds into the match, the strongman began clubbing Inoki’s back, but maybe because of his sloppiness, he started landing repeated stiff blows to Inoki’s neck instead.
+This was when Inoki seemed to have had enough and went on the offensive against his hapless opponent.

 It was the beginning of the end of the match and The Great Antonio’s wrestling career.
 Allow David Shoemaker, author of The Squared Circle: Life, Death, and Professional Wrestling, to take you through the details.

 "[Inoki] starts striking [Great Antonio] in the face.
 Great Antonio immediately turns around to shield himself.
 Inoki executes a single-leg takedown — perfect Gotch form — and starts unmercifully unloading with kicks.
 The announcers play along as if everything is normal: